-LBW in cricket: Rules and history explained
+LBW In Cricket: Rules and history explained

-The full form of LBW is Leg Before Wicket.
+LBW In Cricket: The full form of LBW is Leg Before Wicket.
 It first made its appearance in cricket rules in 1774.
 Know what it means.

-Of the 10 different ways a batter can be dismissed in a game of cricket, the Leg Before Wicket (LBW) is the one which has sparked the most debates and controversies over the years.
+Of the 10 different ways a batter can be dismissed in a game of cricket, the Leg Before Wicket (LBW) is the one that has sparked the most debates and controversies over the years.

 Even a few years back, LBW decisions were heavily dependent on the on-field umpire’s personal interpretation and split-second observations.
 The very human element involved in LBW decisions often made it error-prone and a hot topic of discussion.

 Things, however, have changed in recent years.
-The advent of technological aids like video assistance, ball tracking and now the Decision Review System (DRS) have made LBW decisions more streamlined, reducing human error significantly, if not completely.
+The advent of technological aids like video assistance, ball tracking, and now the Decision Review System (DRS) have made LBW decisions more streamlined, reducing human error significantly, if not completely.

 Regardless, in matches without these technical aids or even with them, the LBW remains the toughest decision an on-field umpire has to make during the course of a game.

-Here’s a look at the rules and history of the LBW in cricket
+Here’s a look at the rules and history of the LBW in cricket:

-The ball must be a legitimate delivery, i.e. not a no ball.
+The ball must be a legitimate delivery, i.e. not a no-ball.

 The first point of contact is considered for LBW calls, which means that if the ball hits the bat or hands first and then the player’s body, it cannot be given as LBW even if other conditions are met.
 If the ball hits the bat and the player’s body simultaneously, it is considered bat first.

-If a delivery is not intercepted at full pitch (before bouncing) by the batsman, the ball must bounce in line with the three wickets or to the off side of the batsman’s off stump.
+If a delivery is not intercepted at full pitch (before bouncing) by the batsman, the ball must bounce in line with the three wickets or to the offside of the batsman’s off stump.

 If the ball pitches outside the line of the batsman’s leg stump and proceeds to swing or spin towards the wickets, it cannot be given as LBW.